Are you interested in authentic, healthy Japanese home cooking recipes? You are in the perfect place!

-Eating well is important for staying healthy and being active so I tried various diets such as vegan, vegetarian, raw food, detox, and macrobiotic.
+Eating well is essential for staying healthy and active, so I tried various vegan, vegetarian, raw food, detox, and macrobiotic diets.
 While feeling an attraction for each, I began to pay more attention to local/seasonal vegetables and fruits and not just following one particular diet.

 I wanted to share that joy, so I started cooking classes at home in April 2017.
-My class is on a small scale, and it is held irregularly.
+My classes are on a small scale, and it is held irregularly.

 I realized that there were so many things I couldn't tell just by holding a cooking class, so I started BLOGGING.
-Also, I would be happy if I could support people who are busy with childcare and work, who want to eat healthy and delicious meals at home through my simple recipes.
+Also, I would be happy to support people who are busy with childcare and work and who want to eat healthy and delicious meals at home through my simple recipes.

-I'm a certified "Shokuiku" (food education) Instructor, Green Smoothie Master, and expert in Food Hygiene.
+I'm a certified "Shokuiku" (food education) Instructor, Green Smoothie Master, and an expert in Food Hygiene.

-I have 8 cooking classes on SkillShare (an online learning platform).
+I have eight cooking classes on SkillShare (an online learning platform).
 Here is the list of my cooking classes:

 - Onigiri (rice ball)